efi1/ExonProject/README.md

         **is_truncate_tables** = True
         these implies that only truncate occurs.
         it is relevant if you use the same input (test's input) for repeated iteration running.
         - you may leave it as it is, it is also okay.

+- Before running the test:
+  - clone it from Github to your local environment.
+  - Go to 'src' folder (cli) and run this setup process: python setup.py install
+    * you should run it while residing in the 'src' folder.

+- How to run the test?
+  - from cli: python -m pytest
+    * you should run it while being in the 'src' folder.

+- I have written a single automation test, which reflects the entire flow that described above.